-An RTO is responsible for delivering the qualification and assessing competencies against the training plan.
-The choice of RTO should be made with your apprentice or trainee.
+RTOs deliver qualifications and assess competencies against the training plan.
+Selecting an RTO should be done with your apprentice or trainee.

-A list of RTOs can be found on the national register on Vocational Education and Training (VET) website - this is the official national register of information on training packages, qualifications, courses, units of competency and RTOs.
+A list of RTOs can be found on the national register on vocational education and training website - this is the official national register of information on training packages, qualifications, courses, units of competency and RTOs.